sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-03/chapter-01/README.md

 ## Put it to the test

-In summary, we have achieved the battleship contract.
+In summary, we have achieved the Battleship contract.
 Please use the `zkSNARK` library in the right contract to verify the player's provided proof.